yonush/picoXpander/README.md

 # Tangible Learning for IoT and Automation ... in a Lunchbox - the picoXpander

 This repo is the design files and sample code for the picoXpander kit.
-It is kit that leverages the Raspberry pico boards (RP2040 & RP2350) as a controller along with various IO boards the conenct up using a short ribbon cable.
-The goal of this kit was to use simple technolgy to make an interesting electronics kit for teaching at a very afforable price.
+It is kit that leverages the Raspberry pico boards (RP2040 & RP2350) as a controller along with various IO boards the connect up using a short ribbon cable.
+The goal of this kit was to use simple technology to make an interesting electronics kit for teaching at a very affordable price.
 The focus of the learning is on the programming and understanding logic.
 This reduces the reliance on the connection and wiring up of individual components which take more time to get right.

 The Lunch box idea idea was create boards that are small enough to fit into a 1L box (about 160L x 113W x 90H mm in size), including the cable.
 This meant it was easy to keep the kit together and carry around.
 The 1L box has enough room to fit about 6-7 boards and the USB cable.